New Orleans Car Accident Lawyer

 The severity of your injuries in a car accident directly affects the amount of compensation you can recover in an insurance or personal injury claim.
 Minor cuts and scrapes may not require significant medical treatment or much time off work, so the damages you need to recover are much lower.

-If you suffered a catastrophic injury, you may be unable to return to work for weeks or months and have to receive significant medical treatment, including surgeries and long-term physical therapy.
 All of these are substantial financial losses, and the injuries result in numerous emotional and psychological losses.
 This means the compensation in a car accident claim must be much higher to cover these damages.

 What to Do Following a Car Accident in Louisiana?